johndwells/Minimee/README.md

 ### Configuration Changes

-If you have Minimee 1x installed and are using the Extension, there is nothing you will need to do prior to overwriting system/expressionengine/third_party/minimee.
+If you have Minimee 1x installed and are using it's Extension, there is nothing you will need to do prior to overwriting system/expressionengine/third_party/minimee.

 However **if you have configured Minimee via EE's `$config` or Global Variables**, please note:

 * Configuring via global variables is **no longer supported**
-* When configuring via EE's `$config`, setting keys have changed to be a single array.
+* When configuring via EE's `$config`, **setting keys have changed to be a single array**.
 See below for details.

 # Installation